 YOU DESERVE CREDIT!

-Innovation is the lifeblood of any economy and research and development (R&D) is critical to innovation.
+Innovation is the lifeblood of our economy and research and development (R&D) is critical to innovation.
 Since 1981, the Federal R&D Tax Credit has been meant to incentivize innovation within the United States…and much more!
 In fact, 2003 IRS regulations replaced a “discovery test” with much broader requirements in order to qualify for the credit.
 Now, when a US company is trying to develop a new or improved product, process, technical design or software, it no longer needs to be new to its industry in order to qualify; it only needs to be new to them.

 Companies claim billions of dollars of Federal and State R&D Tax Credits each year.
 However, billions of dollars of R&D credits go unclaimed each year because companies are not aware that they qualify.
 In addition, many companies that are taking the credit are not claiming all of the credits to which they are entitled.

 Now a permanent fixture of the Internal Revenue Code, the R&D Tax Credit is a significant and immediate source of cash for companies of all sizes and in most industries.

 - Life Sciences

 - Medical Device Manufacturing

 - Oil and Gas